wesleytian/blog/content/2019/whitney.md

 <img src="/whitney/towards_summit.jpg" alt="Summit"
 title="" class="center_norm_rounded"/>
-<center> *9:37 a.m. – Mount Whitney (Facing east)* </center>
+<center> *9:37 a.m. – Looking east at the summit from the Trail Crest* </center>

-It was around this point that mountain [altitude sickness](https://en.wikipedia.org/wiki/Altitude_sickness) began to chip away at our body.
+It was around this point that mountain [altitude sickness](https://en.wikipedia.org/wiki/Altitude_sickness) began to seriously impact our performance.
 Even with the two previous days of acclimatization, Nori's heartrate remained a steady 180 BPM while running out of breath consistently, Newton felt nauseous and wanted to puke, and we all had the worst headaches of our entire lives.
 Every time we moved, we could feel our heads throbbing and pulsating with blood.
+We traveled at what we called, "my grandpa's walking speed".

 <img src="/whitney/snowfield.jpg" alt="Snowfield"
 title="From left to right: Nori, Doug, me, and Newton" class="center_norm_rounded"/>
 <center> *10:22 a.m. – The snowfield before the summit* </center>

-There was no way that we would come this far just to turn back now.
+There was no way that we would come this far to turn back now.
 Giving up was not an option.
 Confronting the altitude sickness, harsh winds, and the near-zero temperatures, we trudged onwards and eventually made it to the summit.

 <img src="/whitney/summit_group.jpg" alt="High school junior year transcript"
 title="From left to right: Nori, Doug, me, and Newton" class="center_norm_rounded"/>
 <center> *11:09 a.m. – Mount Whitney summit (14,505 ft / 4,421 m)* </center>

 To celebrate, Doug and I had some Tangerine Express IPA.
-Drinking beers at the summit might not have been the smartest idea as it slows down acclimatization and dehydrates you, but YOLO.
-We hung out for some lunch, drinks, and pictures before quickly descending to alleviate the symptoms of altitude sickness.
+Consuming alcohol at the summit might not have been the smartest idea as it slows down acclimatization and dehydrates you, but YOLO.
+We hung out for some lunch, drinks, and pictures before quickly descending to ease the symptoms of altitude sickness.
 Thankfully, we found a few sources of water that we could filter on the way down that prevented us from dangerous dehydration.

 <img src="/whitney/beer.jpg" alt="Having a drink at the summit"
 title="" class="center_norm_rounded"/>
 <center> *Enjoying a well-deserved drink* </center>

 On the way down, some hikers told us about the best burger ever at the Whitney Portal Store.
 Since the store closed at 7:30 p.m., we had to make it back by then.
-Doug injured his knee so Netwon stayed with him while Nori an I ran down the mountain to order burgers for all of us.
+Doug injured his knee so Netwon stayed with him while Nori an I ran down the mountain to order burgers for all us.
 We made it down in record time.

 <img src="/whitney/burger.jpg" alt="Having a drink at the summit"
 title="" class="center_norm_rounded"/>